MarcusK2010/ETL-Pipeline-into-AWS/README.md

 * API calls for weather information
 * API calls for information on arriving flights for the next day

+in the folder /`Notebooks` you will find the python code for the data extraction, transformation and loading into a local MySQL instance, as well as comments tothe code.

 All data is stored in a relational database containing the tables `city_table`, `airports_table`, `city_airport_table`, `city_data_table`, `weather_table`, and `arrivals_table`.
 In the folder /`MySQL files` you will find the file `set_up_project_5_aws.sql`, which sets up the tables mentioned above.